 Your honest self is always your best self.
-You don't need to pretend to be anyone in your brag sheet or the rest of your college application.
+You don't need to pretend to be anyone else in your college application.
 Authenticity is always the way to go.

-Although you don't want to skip any details your recommender may need, you might want to consider tailoring your writing to your college applicant persona.
-In essence, your college persona shapes your narratives and application elements, acting as the common thread between your materials.
+Although you don't want to skip details your recommender may need, you should consider tailoring your writing to reflect your applicant persona.
+Your college persona shapes your narratives and application elements, acting as the common thread between your materials.

-Consider the theme of your essays and emphasize elements of your brag sheet to back it up.
+If you're wondering what to include in a brag document, consider the theme of your essays and emphasize elements of your sheet to back it up without repeating anything.
 Figuring out your unique angle can be challenging, but an admissions consultant can help you identify what makes your profile so strong.

-When students craft their brag sheet for a letter of recommendation, they may feel that everything needs to be perfect.
-That isn't true: briefly recounting when you faced an obstacle or “failed” can help you.
-If you can describe the obstacle and how you moved forward or rectified the situation, it shows your perseverance and will to keep trying.
+You may feel that everything needs to be perfect.
+That isn't true: briefly recounting when you faced an obstacle or “failed” can help.
+It shows perseverance if you can describe the obstacle and how you moved forward.

 Colleges aren't focused on students who have never done anything wrong or made any mistakes.
-Admissions committees want to see students who take charge and better themselves, adapt their views, or learn the skills they need to move past an unsavory situation.
+Admissions committees want to see students who take charge and better themselves, adapt their views, or learn skills to move past unsavory situations.

 For example, if your GPA was much lower than you expected at the end of sophomore year, briefly explain why you think it was low and what you did to raise it in your junior and senior years.
 Showing growth is essential!

 When we say accessible, we mean easy for your recommender to read and access.
-As such, we suggest not handwriting your brag sheet.
-Type it whenever possible: this way, you can email a copy to your recommenders (typically in a PDF), as well as provide them with hard copies.
-It makes it easier for them to keep your information on hand, and they’re sure to appreciate it.
+As such, we suggest not handwriting your sheet.
+Type it whenever possible: this way, you can email a copy to your recommenders and provide them with hard copies.
+It makes it easier for them to keep your information on hand.

-Before you hand out your brag sheets, take care to edit and review everything you wrote.
-Ensure you edit your brag sheet for concision so everything is clear and there's nothing that would confuse your reader.
-Editing spelling and grammar helps your brag sheet look more polished and professional.
+Before you hand out your sheets, ensure you edit and review everything.
+Edit for concision so everything is clear and there's nothing that would confuse your reader.
+You want it to look polished and professional.

-Remember, taking care of small elements shows your professionalism, attention to detail, and makes it easier for your recommender.
+Remember, taking care of small elements shows your professionalism and attention to detail, making it easier for your recommender.

-There isn't a “universal” brag sheet template.
-However, some high schools may provide a preferred template on their website that you can use freely.
+There isn't a “universal” template.
+You can find templates online for a brag sheet for high school, an employment brag document, or even a navy brag sheet.
+However, some high schools may provide a preferred brag sheet example template on their website that you can use freely.
 Some high schools may want you to emphasize some of your experiences.